-In the typical optimal \textbf{traffic} assignment problem, the optimal flow pattern is reached when for every OD pair, the marginal costs of all paths for this OD pair are the same.
+The RC, WD, and $\textsc{Sim-FOA}(\cdot)$ problems need to be solved iteratively.
+This can be treated as a fixed-point problem.
+A conventional way to solve a fixed-point problem is the method of successive averages (MSA).
+In the typical system optimal \textbf{traffic} assignment problem, the optimal flow pattern is reached when for every OD pair, the marginal costs of all paths for this OD pair are the same.
 This implies that, ideally, when the flow distribution is optimal, we should have $\beta_{hkr}(\Tilde{\boldsymbol{f}}) = \beta_{hkr'}(\Tilde{\boldsymbol{f}})$ for all $r, r' \in R_k \setminus R_k^{\text{NoFlow}}$, where $R_k^{\text{NoFlow}} = \{{r\in R_k \mid f_{hkr} = 0}\}$ is the path set with zero flows.
 This implies that at the system optimal assignment, the marginal cost (travel time) of every non-zero flow path is the same (i.e., one cannot decrease the system travel time by switching passengers from one path to another).

-However, in our study, this cannot be set as the convergence criteria because, in the dynamic \textbf{transit} assignment context, the cost function is not continuous due to left behind.
-Adding one more passenger to a path may lead to the system travel time increasing by one or more headways.
-In fact, we have the following example showing that $\beta_{hkr}(\Tilde{\boldsymbol{f}})$ can be arbitrarily large, this may cause the criteria of $\beta_{hkr}(\Tilde{\boldsymbol{f}}) = \beta_{hkr'}(\Tilde{\boldsymbol{f}})$ never being satisfied.
+However, in our study, this cannot be set as the convergence criterion because, in the dynamic \textbf{transit} assignment context, the cost function is not continuous due to left behind.
+Adding one more passenger to a path may lead to the system travel time increased by one or more headways.
+The following example illustrates that $\beta_{hkr}(\Tilde{\boldsymbol{f}})$ can be arbitrarily large, which may cause the criterion of $\beta_{hkr}(\Tilde{\boldsymbol{f}}) = \beta_{hkr'}(\Tilde{\boldsymbol{f}})$ never being satisfied.

 \begin{example} \emph{Consider a single direction bus line with $N$ stations (Figure \ref{fig_example_large}) and a fixed headway $W$.
 Assume every bus has a capacity of 1.
-And there is one passenger waiting at each station except for the first station (i.e., there are $N-1$ waiting passengers).
-Now suppose that we add one more passenger to station 1.
-Since the capacity of buses is 1, the newly added bus will force all waiting passengers to be left behind one more time.
+There is one passenger waiting at each station except for the first station (i.e., there are $N-1$ waiting passengers).
+Now assume that one more passenger is added to station 1.
+Since the capacity of buses is 1, the newly added passenger will force all waiting passengers to be left behind one more time.
 Hence, the total added system travel time is $ (N-1) \times W$.
-In this scenario, the $\beta_{hkr}(\Tilde{\boldsymbol{f}})$ associated with the new-added passenger can be arbitrarily large depending on the number of stations $N$. }
+In this scenario, the $\beta_{hkr}(\Tilde{\boldsymbol{f}})$ associated with the added passenger can be arbitrarily large depending on the number of stations $N$. }

 \end{example}